 Learn about the best Asian vegetables you should grow here

 How to Grow Bitter Melon

 Seeds can be purchased online or in garden shops.
 You can also use seeds you get from ripe yellow fruits.
 Ripe seeds have a crimson red color coat.
 Germination is not difficult, but there are some tricks to make it faster.

 Seeds will germinate slowly in 3-4 weeks if you directly sow them without pre-treatment, especially at low temperatures.
 But to increase the germination rate and for the faster germination, you have to scarify them to remove the seed coat.
 For this, rub the seeds from one side without doing any damage to the endosperm inside the seed coat.
 Soaking seeds for 24 hours in water before sowing will also help.

 Planting Bitter Melon

 Sow seeds 2 cm deep.
-Seeds can be sown directly into the ground or in the containers but only when the risk of frost has passed, and the soil warms up enough.
-Seeds require the temperature above 70 F (20 C) for germination.
+Seeds can be sown directly into the ground or in the containers, but only when the risk of frost has passed and the soil warms up enough.
+Seeds require a temperature above 70 F (20 C) for germination.